vquidore/final-project-qss20/README.md

 # final-project-qss20
-Student Impact Practicum investigating effects of the Covid-19 pandemic on the disabled community
+Student Impact Practicum investigating the effects of race, gender, and the Covid-19 pandemic on the disabled community

+Given